-The stairs are well-maintained and climb up the mountain with a small wall on the seaward side, and a rocky path on the opposite side.
-If I’d had hiking boots on, I may have preferred the path, but the stairs were very manageable and the views were breath-taking so I didn’t think too much about my footwear.
+The stairs are well-maintained and had a small wall on the seaward side, and a rocky path on the opposite side.
+If I’d had hiking boots on, I may have preferred the path, but the stairs were very manageable and the views were breath-taking so I didn’t fret too much about my footwear.

-I was told that the photograph on the cover of our Montenegro Lonely Planet was taken on the stairs near the beginning of the climb, so I was on a watch for the exact spot so I could have a photos of the Bay of Kotor of my own.
-We had chosen to make the climb in the afternoon when the early birds would be already down, so we met very few people on the way up.
+I was told that the photograph on the cover of our Montenegro Lonely Planet was taken on the stairs near the beginning of the climb, so I was on a watch for the exact spot so I could have a photo of the Bay of Kotor of my own.
+We had chosen to make the climb in the afternoon when the early birds would be already down, so we met very few people along the way.

 When we reached the little church about one third of the way up, we met a woman about our age on her way down.
 She was looking overly warm and a little bit anxious.
-She was concerned because the friend she’d been climbing with had gone on without her, hopefully to the top.
-She wasn’t worried that her friend wouldn’t make it all the way, but felt there might not be enough time for her friend to make it back in time for the departure of their cruise ship.
+She was concerned because the friend she’d been climbing with had gone on without her, hoping to reach the top.
+She wasn’t worried that her friend wouldn’t make it, but felt there might not be enough time for her friend to get down in time for the departure of their cruise ship.

-She carried on down the steps and we carried on upwards after I took a moment to place a little stone on the pile of stones in the grate of a church window.
-Just a few minutes later I turned around to have yet another look at the view and suddenly realized that I was at the point where the Lonely Planet Montenegro photo had been taken.
+She carried on down the steps and we turned to head on uphill.
+I took a moment to place a little stone on a pile of stone offerings in the grate of the church window.
+Just a few minutes later I turned around to have yet another look at the view, and suddenly realized that I was at the point where the Lonely Planet Montenegro photo had been taken.
 Yet another ‘Bucket List’ item achieved!

-About halfway up my purse began to feel rather heavy on my right shoulder, and after looking at the strap I was happy to see that I could open the buckle, shorten the strap and use it as an improvised fanny pack.
-Anil had a laugh at me and snapped a photo of me with the purse bouncing on my hips with each step I took.
+About halfway up my purse began to feel rather heavy on my right shoulder, and after studying the strap I was happy to see that I could open the buckle, shorten the strap, and use it as an improvised fanny pack.
+Anil had a laugh at my expense and snapped a photo of me with the purse bouncing on my hips with each step I took.
 I didn’t care, my shoulder was feeling so much better.

 He had a few candies and began to feel better quite quickly, but still wasn’t keen on continuing to the top.
 He encouraged me to go on alone, but though I was feeling fine myself, I listened to an inner voice, in the words of my sister who does a great deal of rock climbing, “remember you have to make it down again, not just up to the top”.